It's Time To Focus On The Long Run With Regions Financial Corporation (RF) stock - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 23 analysts.
+The firm’s stock currently is rated by 23 analysts.
 On average, analysts expect EPS of $0.58 for the current quarter, with a high estimate of $0.7 and a low estimate of $0.55, while EPS last year was $0.65.
 The consensus estimate for the next quarter is $0.6, with high estimates of $0.76 and low estimates of $0.54.

 Analysts are recommending an EPS of between $2.5 and $2.1 for the fiscal current year, implying an average EPS of $2.31.
 EPS for the following year is $2.46, with 25 analysts recommending between $2.78 and $2.32.